Find resources and information to support MIT employees and their families during these challenging and uncertain times.

 Caring for Children

-- MIT Campus and Lincoln Laboratory Childcare Centers: Infant and toddler spaces are available now.
+- MIT Campus and Lincoln Laboratory Childcare Centers: Infant and toddler spaces are available.
 MIT offers scholarships for eligible employees, including postdoc associates and postdoc fellows, who have a child or children enrolled in one of MIT's Childcare Centers.

 - Backup Child Care: Screened and trained caregivers are available to care for your children during the day or evening, seven days per week